- Rapid Reference

 key overcorrection concept #2 = you need to get back on track

 - What matters is the average rate of sodium rise over time.
 So if the sodium skyrockets up, that's OK – as long as you subsequently bring it back to target.

-- The best approach here is generally immediate initiation of the DDAVP clamp
+- The best approach is immediate initiation of the DDAVP clamp:

 - Start DDAVP 2 micrograms IV q8hr

 - Calculate the amount of free water needed to bring the patient back down to their target sodium level (you can use this MDCalc formula for free water deficit).
 This should be given fairly quickly, with a goal of bringing the patient back to their target sodium as soon as possible.

 - Follow the sodium closely.
 Use either water or hypertonic sodium to adjust the sodium to your target trajectory.

 - More about the DDAVP clamp above and also here.